romatthe/hpffp/src/CH04/README.md

 -   **`Int`:** Fixed-precision integer.
 Has a fixed min and max range.
 -   **`Integer`:** Also an integer type, but this one supports arbitrarily large of small numbers
--   **=Float:** Single precision floating point number.
+-   **`Float`:** Single precision floating point number.
 Arithmetic operations can behave unexpectedly.
 Do not use in business applications.
 -   **`Double`:** Double-precision floating point number.
 Twice as many bits to describe numbers than `Float`
 -   **`Rational`:** Represents a ratio of two numbers, e.g. `1 / 2`.
 It is arbitrarily precise but less efficient than Scientic.
 -   **`Scientific`:** Space efficient and *almost* arbitrarily efficient.
 Uses scientific notation.
 The coefficient is an `Integer` and the exponent an `Int`.